The Society of Folk Dance Historians (SFDH)

 CLICK IMAGE TO ENLARGE

-Frances was born to Armenian parents who immigrated from Antab, Turkey, around 1922.
+Frances was born to Armenian parents who immigrated from Antab, Turkey, on May 29, 1928.
 She lived with her mother after her father's death in 1952 until her marriage in 1959.
 For twelve years, she worked as a secretary, then went into insurance underwriting.

 Her research into the Hye bars started with attendance at every Armenian function that was happening.
 She joined every line of dancers, and asked musicians who played for these functions for material.
 Afer a year of hard work with her students making their own costumes, they were ready for an exhibition of an Armenian medley and presented it at the October folk dance festival, dancing to live Armenian music by J. Aslanian and his group.